JunyuBian/junyubian.github.io/content/posts/2023-12-03-Hugo+Github-Action-Auto-Deploy.md

 Action will build from base url, could use this feature to create different sub domain under github.io. e.g. create a repo called `projects` to display different projects, this will be added to github.io/prjects

+If site deployment is automatically triggered by Github Action, need to notice the time difference between Github server and local time zone.

 # Reference

 1-https://gohugo.io/hosting-and-deployment/hosting-on-github/